London, United Kingdom

 Setting of toll amounts and collecting the tolls will be the sole responsibility of TfL for London, who will also introduce tolls on the Blackwall Tunnel.

 The Silvertown Tunnel Project is a 1.4 km twin bore road tunnel which will be built under the River Thames.
 It follows a similar route to the alignment of the Emirates Air Line cable car and connects Silvertown and Greenwich.

 The project has been designed to ease congestion around the Blackwall Tunnel, thus improving the environment and providing improved transport links to the East of the city.

-Only one tunnel boring machine (TBM), with a diameter of approximately 12m, will be used to bore both tunnels through geology including alluvium, London clay and Lambeth.
-The TBM will be launched in Silvertown to bore the first tunnel, rotate in North Greenwich and then return to Silvertown to bore the second tunnel.
+Only one tunnel boring machine (TBM), with a diameter of approximately 12m, is being used to bore both tunnels through geology including alluvium, London clay and Lambeth.
+The TBM was launched in Silvertown to bore the first tunnel, rotated in North Greenwich and will return to Silvertown to bore the second tunnel.
 The project also comprises 600m of access ramps, maintenance buildings and sections of road above the ground including a highway bridge and a footbridge for pedestrians.

-Overall the construction team will manage a total excavation of 600,000m3 and 100% of the suitable excavated material will be transported by river, minimising the impact of construction traffic for neighbouring communities and routes.
-The two maintenance buildings
+Overall the construction team is managing a total excavation of 600,000m3 and 100% of the suitable excavated material will be transported by river, minimising the impact of construction traffic for neighbouring communities and routes.

 The works are expected to be completed in 2025 and will be located within the ultra-low Emissions zone.

-The Silvertown Tunnel will bring new opportunities for Ferrovial Agroman over the next 5 years of delivery and provide further development for members of our team.
-This is the 5th tunnelling project that Ferrovial Agroman has been awarded in London since 2008, following Crossrail, Northern Line Extension, Thames Tideway Tunnel and the Heathrow Baggage Transfer Tunnel.
+The Silvertown Tunnel will bring new opportunities for Ferrovial Construction over the next 5 years of delivery and provide further development for members of our team.
+This is the 5th tunnelling project that we have been awarded in London since 2008, following Crossrail, Northern Line Extension, Thames Tideway Tunnel and the Heathrow Baggage Transfer Tunnel.